Meet the Board of Directors

 The Board of Directors of the Saltonstall Foundation is comprised of dedicated individuals committed to maintaining and advancing the mission of the Foundation.
 Each one brings a passion for the arts, and many are artists and writers from the immediate Ithaca area.

-Barry Perlus, President, Photographer, Cornell University Professor and Associate Dean of the College of Architecture, Art, and Planning
+Barry Perlus, President, photographer, Cornell University Professor and Associate Dean of the College of Architecture, Art, and Planning

 Barry Perlus has been on the Board of Directors of the Saltonstall foundation since 2008.
 Although the demands on his time are many, he manages to give the Foundation the benefit of his careful thought and attention to the issues at hand.
 Of his professional life, Barry says, "My artistic practice employs photography and digital imaging, with a keen interest in observation and interpretation.
 My work often engages architectural and landscape subjects, using elements of scale, perspective, light, color, and abstraction to create new interpretations."

-Robert M. Colley, co-Secretary
+Robert M. Colley, founder/editor, Stone Canoe

 Robert Colley is a recently retired associate dean at University College, Syracuse University, and editor ofStone Canoe, a prize-winning journal designed to showcase distinctive art and literature from the entire Upstate New York Region, including many Saltonstall grant winners.
 He also publishes Vitruvius, a virtual arts journal that is distributed in Second Life, and has recently begun his own publishing company, Standing Stone Books.
 He is a published author, writing on literature, professional ethics and moral education, a published photographer, a tennis player and novice sailor.

-Rachel Dickinson, Writer
+Rachel Dickinson, writer

 Terry Plater, painter